juribes/FibonacciWithThreads/README.md

 2. Cycles (number of times one thread will calculate the fibonacci number)
 3. Element of fibonacci sequence to be calculated

-The total number of times qur the code will calculate the fibonacci element is numberOfThreads * cycles
+The total number of times the code will calculate the fibonacci element is numberOfThreads * cycles

 ## Notes